 St Johns college

-This stop explores the life of William Gilbert who was a student at St John’s college.
+This stop takes place at St Johns college and explains the life of William Gilbert a former student of the college.

-He loved hard work – he studied for 3 different degrees and the last one qualified him to be a doctor.
-He went to work in London, and eventually became President of the College of Physicians and personal doctor to Queen Elizabeth I.
+He studied for three different degrees and eventually became President of the College of Physicians and personal doctor to Queen Elizabeth I. He spent his spare time doing scientific research just for fun!

-As well as working as a doctor, he spent his spare time doing scientific research just for fun.
-He was really interested in magnets and checked out every idea any one had ever had about magnets by doing experiments and recorded his results in a big book called ‘On Magnets’.
-William’s book about magnetism was read all over Europe, and it changed the way people did science forever.
-It made people realise that you had to do experiments to check that your ideas and theories were correct.
+He was really interested in magnets and checked every idea any one had ever had about magnets by doing experiments and recorded his results in a big book called ‘On Magnets’.
+This approach changed the way people approached science forever, as people realised that you had to do experiments to check that your ideas and theories were correct.

-Children can take part in an experiment to predict and test a set of objects to see if they are magnetic.
+Children have the opportunity to see and try on a ‘ruff’, look at compasses and can take part in an experiment to predict and test a set of objects to see if they are magnetic.